 A KENTUCKY IMMIGRATION ATTORNEY UNDERSTANDS YOUR VALUE

 The attorneys at Carman Fullerton respect Kentucky’s long history of successful immigration, and they are ready to help any immigrant who needs legal representation.
-Contact a Kentucky immigration attorney at (859) 469-4880 for a free initial consultation to discuss your specific legal situation.
+Contact a Kentucky immigration attorney at (859) 469-4880 for a initial consultation to discuss your specific legal situation.
 We value immigrants, and we are here to serve you.